jamii/jamii.github.com/source/about.markdown

 I focus on systems engineering and infrastructure.
 I have a strong background in mathematics and computer science.

-I'm interested in the use of staged compilation, domain-specific languages and data-centric programming to reduce incidental complexity in software systems, especially distributed systems and p2p networks.
+I'm interested in the use of staged compilation, domain-specific languages and data-centric programming to reduce incidental complexity in software, especially distributed systems and p2p networks.

 ## Employment